“Blood pressure tends to go up after menopause.

 Is there an association between menopause and HBP?

-Changes in hormones during menopause can lead to weight gain and make blood pressure more sensitive to salt in the diet — which, in turn, can lead to higher blood pressure.
-Some types of hormone therapy (HT) for menopause also may lead to higher blood pressure”.7
+Changes in hormones during menopause can lead to weight gain.
+Also, these changes can make blood pressure more sensitive to salt in the diet.
+When this happens, blood pressure can go up.
+Some types of hormone therapy for menopause may lead to higher blood pressure as well”.6

 In Menopause and High Blood Pressure: What’s the Connection?
 Is There A Connection Between Menopause and High Blood Pressure? the Mayo Clinic encourage women:

-“To control your blood pressure both before and after menopause, focus on a healthy lifestyle:
+“To manage your blood pressure both before and after menopause, focus on a healthy lifestyle:

 • Maintain a healthy weight